mwicat/noise-monitor-mcu/README.md

 # Noise level monitor using ESP8266 and InfluxDB

+For server-side part of this project, see [noise-monitor-infra](https://github.com/mwicat/noise-monitor-infra)
 ## How it works

 - Monitors line level audio signal on TRS jack socket